alexfikl/uiucthesis2020/README.md

 The `thesis.tex` and `thesisstyle.tex` files are provided as inspiration and likely contain some personal preferences.

+# Options

+The class has several options that can be turned on as desired (see the documentation in ``uiucthesis2020.pdf`` for details).
+They are

+* ``draftthesis``: turns on line numbering, puts the compilation date on each page, etc. This is mostly meant to make it easier to review the manuscript.
+* ``edeposit``: should be turned on when depositing the thesis electronically.
+  This contains some important official requirements.
+* ``doublespacing``: turns on double line spacing.
+By default the lines are spaced at 1.5, which is also allowed by the official requirements.
+* ``forcebottom``: sets the bottom margin to be exactly ``1in`` as well.
+By default, the class uses standard KOMA-Script margins (with ``DIV=12``), which set the bottom margin to about twice the other margins (which are already ``1in``).
+* ``layoutgrid``: adds a nice grid on each page to allow checking the margins.

 # References

 Some recommended reading